 If you would like to try it out for yourself why not buy a voucher for Day Membership and a flying lesson?

 Alternatives, these vouchers can make a great birthday or Christmas gift.
-Lessons are available in 30 minute, 45 minute and 60 minute offers.
+Vouchers for 60 minute lessons are now available.

 - Day membership of Skyline Flying Club

 - A briefing from an instructor before your lesson.